Mercury(I) sulfate: Preparation

-Hg2(NO3)2 + H2SO4 → Hg2SO4 + 2 HNO3

 It can also be prepared by reacting an excess of mercury with concentrated sulfuric acid:

-2 Hg + 2 H2SO4 → Hg2SO4 + 2 H2O + SO2

 Use in electrochemical cells

 Mercury(I) sulfate is often used in electrochemical cells.
 It was first introduced in electrochemical cells by Latimer Clark in 1872, It was then alternatively used in Weston cells made by George Augustus Hulett in 1911.
 It has been found to be a good electrode at high temperatures above 100 °C along with silver sulfate.

 Mercury(I) sulfate has been found to decompose at high temperatures.
 The decomposition process is endothermic, and it occurs between 335 °C and 500 °C.

 Mercury(I) sulfate has unique properties that make the standard cells possible.
 It has a rather low solubility (about one gram per liter); diffusion from the cathode system is not excessive; and it is sufficient to give a large potential at a mercury electrode.